 The Erne Paddlers are an established canoe club operating in Enniskillen, this project will increase access to the waters of Lough Erne for people of all abilities and ages.

-The aim of this project is to create greater access to the lough shore with the development of a 3km accessible lough shore trail and the addition of a bird hide on the path.
+The aims of this project is to create greater access to the lough shore with the development of a 1.2km accessible lough shore trail and the addition of a bird hide on the path.
+There will also be an annual schools convention.

 Crom Castle is home to a wide variety of species and habitats and rich in cultural heritage.